CSCI-40500-77100-Spring-2021/project-3/README.md

 OUR PRODUCT Jam Session is made specifically to be a social network based on improvisational musical collaboration with strangers.

 # MOCKUP: INSTALL AND RUN
+Note: NodeJS is a prerequistite required to use this program.
+Download at https://nodejs.org/en/

 1. cd into ./mockup
 2. run npm install